 Herbal Remedies for Allergy Season

 Many of us are familiar with the stinging nettle (Urtica dioica), a plant that proliferates across North America.
-And though the stinging hairs that run along the leaf can inject histamines into the skin and cause a reaction, it paradoxically helps with allergies as well.
+And though the stinging hairs that run along the leaf can inject histamines into the skin and cause a reaction, it paradoxically supports allergies as well.
 In 2009, Phytotherapy Research published a study that explored how a nettle extract inhibited several key inflammatory events that cause the symptoms of seasonal allergies (Roschek et al).
 Some herbalists report greater success using fresh nettle leaf for allergies – if fresh nettles are not available to you, look for fresh nettle leaf tincture or fresh freeze-dried capsules.

 Goldenrod (often mistaken and confused with ragweed) is another proliferate plant that is often dismissed as a weed.
-And yet, in the context of herbalism, the aerial parts of goldenrod have been identified as having many beneficial properties including as an anticatarrhal, an herb which helps the body remove excess mucus.
-Goldenrod also contains high levels of the anti-inflammatory constituent quercitin, which, along with its astringent action, can help alleviate the symptoms of allergies.
-Goldenrod tea as a Neti pot sinus wash can provide instant relief (be sure to bring tea to room temperature before using!).
+And yet, in the context of herbalism, the aerial parts of goldenrod have been identified as having many beneficial properties including as an anticatarrhal, an herb which helps the body with excess mucus.
+Goldenrod also contains high levels of the anti-inflammatory constituent quercitin, which, along with its astringent action, can help the symptoms of allergies.
+Goldenrod tea as a Neti pot sinus wash can provide instant help (be sure to bring tea to room temperature before using!).

 Beets are not herbs!
-No, but an herbal approach to allergies is not just about easing symptoms but supporting the body’s total health.
+No, but an herbal approach to allergies is not just about the symptoms, but supporting the body’s total health.
 Traditionally, when it comes to hay fever and seasonal allergies, herbalists pay lots of attention to boosting liver health to help the body’s detoxification system.
 Beets just happen to be one of the best foods for the liver and contain abundant amounts of a substance called betaine (a methyl donor).
 In one pilot clinical trial, all ten people with fatty liver disease who took a supplement containing betaine for one year showed improvement in liver function (Adelmalak et al. 2001).
 In another clinical trial, 191 patients with fatty liver disease were given either a betaine supplement or a placebo for eight weeks.
 In the folks given the betaine supplement, there was a significant increase in liver function compared to the placebo group.
 Beets can be juiced, blended, made into soups, roasted, pickled, and steamed.
 Enjoy!

 Abdelmalek MF, Angulo P, Jorgensen RA, Sylvestre PB, Lindor KD.
 (2001) Betaine, a promising new agent for patients with nonalcoholic steatohepatitis: results of a pilot study.
 American Journal of Gastroenterology 96(9):2711-7.